-Hiring a domestic helper can be costly, and once past the security deposit, agency fees, the insurance cost, the monthly levy (which currently stands at S$300) and other miscellaneous fees, the monthly salary seems almost like an afterthought.
+Hiring a domestic helper can be costly, and once the security deposit, agency fees, maid insurance cost, monthly levy (currently S$300), and other miscellaneous fees are deducted, the monthly salary seems almost like an afterthought.

-Fair compensation is nonetheless pivotal to a good working relationship with your maid.
-Here’s everything you need to decide, and how else you can say ‘thank you’ to the keeper of your home.
+Fair compensation is nonetheless pivotal to a maintaining a positive working relationship with your maid.
+Here’s everything you need to know, as well as other ways to thank the keeper of your home.

 What your maid’s salary means

-Among the many methods of compensating labour, a salary confers a degree of financial security in the form of a regular income, with allowances for leave of absence.
+Among the many methods of compensating labour, a salary provides financial security in the form of a regular income with allowances for leave of absences.

-The amount of salary an employer pays speaks for how much s/he values the worker and her work.
-Just as you would hope for progression in your career, your maid looks forward to increments over time, given an acceptable quality of work.
+The amount of salary an employer pays reflects how much he or she values the employee and their work.
+Just as you would hope for advancement in your career, your maid anticipates increments over time if the work is of acceptable quality.

-Additionally, many domestic workers here support families in their respective countries of origin, elevating the symbolism of the wage beyond just money.
-Considering your maid’s circumstances from her perspective can therefore help you make a compassionate and fair choice with regard to her remuneration.
+Furthermore, many domestic workers here have families in their countries of origin to support, elevating the symbolism of the wage beyond monetary value.
+Considering your maid’s situation from her point of view can thus help you make a compassionate and fair decision regarding her remuneration.

 What you’re paying for

-With most domestic helpers hailing from abroad, you may be under legal obligation to pay your maid a fixed minimum wage.
-Here’s a breakdown by your helper’s home country.
+Because most domestic helpers are from abroad, you may be required by law to pay your maid a fixed minimum wage.
+Here’s a breakdown based on your helper’s home country.